Types of tonometers

 • universal (22 – 42 cm).

-That is, we measure the circumference of the shoulder and look at what numbers we get into.
-In fact, the universal cuff is the most common and is suitable for almost all adults, regardless of their complexion.
+That is, we measure the circumference of the shoulder and see what numbers we get.
+In practice, the universal cuff is the most common and fits almost all adults, regardless of build.

-With a cuff on the wrist, things are much easier.
-It is important to focus only on your own comfort and take into account age.
+With a wrist cuff, things are much simpler.
+Here it is important to focus only on your own comfort and take into account your age.
 A wrist tonometer will be more accurate for people under 50.
-This is due to the fact that the artery in the wrist is thinner than in the shoulder, and over the years it becomes even weaker, so the data in the elderly with such a device can be read incorrectly.
+This is due to the fact that the artery in the wrist is thinner than in the shoulder, and with age it becomes even weaker, so the data in older people with such a device may not be read correctly.

-Mechanical metres do not require power, they work only from the muscular strength of a person.
-Smart devices are equipped with Li-ion batteries of different capacities, but in general the charge lasts for several days, and in some cases months.
+Mechanical meters do not require power, they work only from human muscle power.
+Smart devices are equipped with Li-ion batteries of different capacities, but in general the charge lasts for several days, and in some cases - months.

 Automatic and semi-automatic tonometers operate from different power sources:

 Batteries.
-The elements can be of type AA or AAA (finger or micro-finger).
+Elements can be of the AA or AAA type (finger or microfinger).
 They serve from 1 month to a year, depending on the quality of the batteries and the device itself.
-The fact that the charge is coming to an end can be notified by the battery charge indication, as on a mobile phone.
+The battery charge indicator, like on a mobile phone, can notify that the charge is running low.

-The battery-powered tonometer is advantageous for its battery life, because you can take it with you on the road, take measurements in any convenient place without being tied to an outlet.
+A battery-powered tonometer is advantageous due to its autonomy, because you can take it with you on the road, take measurements in any convenient place, without being tied to an outlet.

 Network/batteries.
-The devices are equipped with an adapter to the mains with a voltage of 230 V, but they also have a slot for batteries.
-The advantages of a tonometer with two types of power are obvious:
+The devices are equipped with an adapter for a 220 V power supply, but also have a slot for batteries.
+The advantages of a tonometer with two types of power supply are obvious:

-• saving battery power, less need to buy;
+• saves battery power, you need to buy it less often;

-• the user has no restrictions in movement;
+• the user has no restrictions on movement;

 Battery.
-Tonometers with a battery are mobile, convenient, work for a long time, and charging from the network takes only a few hours.
-The main disadvantage of such devices is their fragility.
-The average battery life is 2 years, after which most tonometers are subject to disposal, since structurally it does not involve battery replacement.
+Tonometers with a battery are mobile, convenient, work for a long time, and recharging from the mains takes only a few hours.
+The main disadvantage of such devices is their short life.
+The average service life of batteries is 2 years, after which most tonometers are subject to disposal, since their design does not provide for battery replacement.

-As you can see, the medical equipment market is replete with offers of tonometers for every taste and purse.
-It is important not to get lost and buy the device that is most suitable for your body and that you can use without assistance.
-We hope our article helped you in this.
+As we can see, the medical equipment market is full of offers of tonometers for every taste and budget.
+It is important not to get confused and buy the device that is most suitable for your body and which you can use without outside help.
+We hope that our article helped you with this.